stephroyer/Homework/homework/week1 homework/Majesty-immigration-sevices.md

 # Majesty immigration services
 #  Definition Statement
-I want to build an application that allows users to easily schedule appointments for immigration-related services such as TPS (Temporary Protected Status), EAD (Employment Authorization Document), asylum applications, and more.
+My application allows users to easily schedule appointments for immigration-related services such as TPS (Temporary Protected Status), EAD (Employment Authorization Document), asylum applications, and more.
 The platform will streamline the process of accessing services by offering clear guidance, availability schedules, and relevant documentation.

 #  Define My Audience
 **Who is using my application?**